 Monday, I saw a great solution . . . courtesy of Brittany on Windtraveler.net, who kindly gave me permission to “steal” her idea and also gave me copies of her photos to use!
-Now, if you don’t already follow Brittany, Scott and their baby Isla, I urge you to take a look at their blog — it’s filled with lots of great info.
+Now, if you don’t already follow Brittany, Scott and their girls Isla, Haven and Mira, I urge you to take a look at their blog — it’s filled with lots of great info.

 With any of these, run the string where you want them using cable ties, then just plug in when you want light.

 Admittedly, the light isn’t bright enough to read a book by, but it’s plenty for dinner or a glass of wine in the evening.